 Project WILD is a wildlife-focused conservation education program for K-12 educators and their students.
 It is based on the premise that young people and educators have a vital interest in learning about our natural world.
 Emphasizing wildlife because of its intrinsic value, Project WILD addresses the need for human beings to develop as responsible citizens of our planet.
 Our Community Outreach Coordinator Sama Wareh will show you several hands-on activities to help students learn how to think, not what to think, about wildlife and the environment.
 All attendees receive the Project WILD K-12 Curriculum and Activity Guide, Civic and Science Guide, Project Wild Aquatic Guide, and Growing Up Wild Guide.
 You cannot get the book without taking the workshop! $100/workshop.

 Project Learning Tree® is an award winning, multi-disciplinary environmental education program for educators and students in Pre K-grade 12.
 PLT, a program of the American Forest Foundation, is one of the most widely used environmental education programs in the United States and abroad.
 PLT continues to set the standard for environmental education excellence.
 The Elementary school curriculum (pre K-8) takes an interdisciplinary, hands-on approach to learning and contains more than 90 different lesson plans.
 In addition to teaching about science, trees, and forestry, PLT can be used to teach language arts, social studies, nutrition, mathematics, visual arts, and more.
-Our Education Director Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
+Our Director of Communications Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
 Topics range from forests, wildlife, and water, to community planning, waste management and energy. $100/workshop.

 2 hours.
 How do we get our lessons into students’ heads while maintaining excitement and keeping everyone engaged?
 Come learn or brush up on group management techniques.
 Utilize your time and stage as a good presenter and exercise positive reinforcement for the classroom or outdoor classroom.
 Listening is key to learning, as is teaching in a way that gets students excited to listen and participate.
 Topics covered will include: positive reinforcement (the technique and method), working the crowd, Say, See, Do Teaching, engaging the students, keeping the novelty and listening. $100/workshop.